azappella/solid-minimal/README.md

 ## Introduction

-This template contains all you need to start your next React project.
+This template contains all you need to start your next SolidJS project.
 All you need to do is clone, install and you're ready to start.

 ## Features

-- ⚛ **SolidJS** —
+- ⚛ **SolidJS** — A declarative, efficient, and flexible JavaScript library for building user interfaces.
 - ♻ **Redux, redux-thunk, redux-act** — State Management with middleware and helpers
 - 🛠 **Babel** — ES6 syntax
 - 🚀 **Webpack**  — Hot Reloading, Code Splitting, Optimized Build (development/production)